French Army on Parade in 1939

 Another 9 French divisions were stationed along the Franco-Italian border.
 This number proved to be more than adequate when the Italians entered the war and attacked France on June 10.
 The French thew them back with no difficulty.

 With the Franco-German and Franco-Italian borders secure, Gamelin expected that the Germans would charge at France through Belgium much as they had done in 1914.
-This time, German offensive plans also involved the Netherlands.
+This time, with no surprise to the French, German offensive plans also involved the Netherlands.

 French fortifications were much less formidable along the Belgian and Luxembourg borders north of the Maginot Line.
 This was due in part to the fact that this area was not suited for deep fortifications; but more to the point, Gamelin’s plans called for Allied units to advance and confront the Germans in Belgium and prevent their incursion into France.
 The Germans had occupied and devastated northeastern France during World War I, and the French were determined to avoid a repeat.